 Magneto: What's your real name, John?

 Monumental Damage: The Statue of Liberty in the original, Golden Gate Bridge and Alcatraz Island in The Last Stand, Three Mile Island in X-Men Origins, and both RFK Stadium and the White House in Days of Future Past.

 Movie Superheroes Wear Black: Producer Tom DeSanto thought about the original costumes, but eventually decided they would look silly and changed to leather ones (something Stan Lee and Chris Claremont approved).
 Lauren Shuler Donner added that the costumes helped the X-Men "blend into the night".

 Mythology Gag: Wolverine complains about the costumes.
 Cyclops: "What would you prefer, yellow Spandex?"
-Then in First Class, the uniforms are yellow spandex (and look dreadful), and the reaction of one character is "Do we really have to wear these?"
+Then in First Class, the uniforms are yellow and blue bodysuits, and the reaction of one character is "Do we really have to wear these?"

 The explanation for how Rogue acquired the signature strands of white hair

 The way Mystique approaches Wolverine disguised as Storm– and how he identified her– is very similar to a scene from The Dark Phoenix Saga, where a Skrull named Raksor, also impersonating Storm, tried the same trick on Logan, with a similar result.

 In the second, there is a brief exchange between Nightcrawler and Mystique who are mother and son in the comics.

 In First Class, the helmet Erik seizes from Shaw and the repainted version in the final scene of the film resemble his helmet in the comics much more than the helmet worn by Ian McKellen, Banshee's wings are striped only to resemble the comics counterpart, and given that the movie is set in 1962, Xavier opened his school the following year... when the actual comic first debuted in 1963.